Vorlonhomeworld/BBCL/21 Adventure Revisited.md

 Lines 26 through 31 are the start of the global variables - these lines are comments to let.
 Line 33 is a line of code specifically for sbcl only, any other type of
 Common Lisp would ignore this.
 Essentially, it's telling sbcl to not print (muffle-conditions) any kind of style warnings.
 The "#+" portion specficially tell Common
 Lisp that a function is coming up, and writing it that way is an acceptable shorthand for the word "function".

+Lines 35 through 37 are a macro that helps us set up our parser.
+It's job is to look at anything we type in and specifically look for [predicates](https://www.thoughtco.com/what-is-a-predicate-1691010)